 Applicants must be an active APTA member and American Academy of Sports member.

-2. Interviews: Select candidates will be invited for in-person (Training HAUS campus) and/or virtual interview in January/February.
+2. Interviews: Select candidates will be invited for in-person (Training HAUS campus) and/or virtual interviews on March 2, 2023.

 For questions not addressed above or in the Detailed Information section, please send an email to the Sports Therapy Residency Director at [email protected].